 “We are volunteers, but we get a ton of cultural support, moral support, and operational support,” from the headquarters team, Segall said.
 “I’ve never felt more integrated into a community that wasn’t

 physically here.”
 Chapter organizers talk to one another on a Slack channel and follow each other on Instagram, Segall said.
 “It’s a big global conversation of helpers,” she said.
 “And it’s incredible as far as the day-to-day and the financial support that all comes locally.”

 One way that the CreativeMornings chapters stay connected is by organizing events around a common theme — last month, the theme was water, and previous themes have included anxiety, chaos, community, curiosity, and courage.
 “Every chapter is celebrating, exploring, and speaking on the same theme at the same time,” Segall said.
 “But the way that they interpret it through their speaker in their city, it can be very different.”

-In February, when Segall’s chapter got to pick the global theme, they chose symmetry.
-St. Petersburg, Florida, and St. Petersburg, Russia, are currently the only two chapters with the same name, and the chapters played it up, mirroring one another in their event details, including the hosts wearing the same outfits, Segall said.
+In February, the global theme was symmetry, and St. Petersburg, Florida, and St. Petersburg, Russia, currently the only two chapters with the same name, played it up, mirroring one another in their event details, including the hosts wearing the same outfits, Segall said.

 The CreativeMornings Manifesto begins with, “Everybody is creative,” and ends with, “Everybody is welcome.”
 Her chapter endeavors to create a space for speakers that allows them to be themselves, Segall said.
 When filling speaker slots, “we definitely choose people who might be novice speakers — we choose people based on their story, not based on their speaking or experience.
 And I think that really makes a difference.
 It’s great to have polished speakers, but they have practiced their story.
 And I think the more that you practice the story and the more that you tell it, it becomes more of a presentation and less of a conversation.”